jsbin/jsbin/docs/running-your-own-jsbin.md

 ### Node

-Install Node first (Node version 0.10.27 will work, no gurantee on later versions) this will give you the `node` and `npm` programs.
+Install Node first (Node version 0.10.27 will work, no guarantee on later versions) this will give you the `node` and `npm` programs.

 You can (and should) install JS Bin with `npm` using the following command: